How long does it take to implement a projective measurement?: Review of pertinent concepts

+which is a perfectly correlated state: the system is in state $|0\rangle$ ($|1\rangle$) if and only if the ancilla is in state $|0\rangle$ ($|1\rangle$).
+Measuring the state of the ancilla therefore reveals the state of the system and implements the desired projective measurement.
+It is interesting to note that the reduced state of the system (as well as of the ancilla) is \emph{mixed},

+which is a consequence of the quantum entanglement between system and ancilla.
+Another quick calculation reveals that this state is identical to

+which corresponds to the average effect of a measurement in the basis $\{|0\rangle,|1\rangle\}$.
+It is therefore also called the \emph{unconditional} measurement state because it is not yet conditioned on receiving the outcome $0$ or $1$.
+In fact, it is impossible to implement Eq.~(\ref{eq collapse}) in a unitary way, which in the present case means a transformation of the form $|0\rl0|\psi\rl\psi|0\rl0|_S/|\alpha|^2$ if $r=0$ or $|1\rl1|\psi\rl\psi|1\rl1|_S/|\beta|^2$ if $r=1$.
+The reason is that Eq.~\eqref{eq collapse} cannot follow from unitary time-evolution alone as it is a non-linear transformation with respect to $\rho$ (recall that the probability $p(r)$ depends on $\rho$ too).

+The main question we are asking in this manuscript is: What is the minimum measurement time $t$ required to implement the unitary in Eq.~(\ref{eq system ancilla unitary TLS}), i.e., what is the minimum time required to sufficiently correlate a system with an external detection apparatus or ancilla?
+We will address this question in particular for macroscopic systems by using physically motivated requirements.
+Before we come to them, we show that the approach above is general and can be used for any system and measurement.

-Consider a composite quantum system described initially by a state of the form $\rho_{SA} = \rho_S\otimes\rho_A$.
-To implement a measurement of any system observable $R_S = \sum_{r=1}^n r\, \Pi_S(r)$ with $n$ different outcomes, we assume that the experimentalist can engineer an interaction between $S$ and $A$ resulting in the unitary operator
+We consider an arbitrary system state $\rho_S$ and an arbitrary system observable $R_S$ with $n$ associated projectors $\Pi_S(r)$.
+As above, we assume the ancilla is prepared in the state $|0\rl0|_A$ such that the initial system-ancilla state reads $\rho_{SA}(0) = \rho_S\otimes|0\rl0|_A$.
+Next, we assume that the experimentalist can engineer an interaction between $S$ and $A$ resulting in the unitary operator